Triazic/rust_threading/doc/characters/Oliver.md

 - Bound: creates a bond between both units sharing this token.
 If either unit possessing this token dies, both units die.
 or:
 - Protected / Bound: if the bearer of the Protected token dies, the bearer of the Bound token (Oliver) dies instead.
+- Nihilist / Atheist: the bearer cannot bring themselves to believe.
+Magical abilities of all kinds including healing and damage have no effect on the bearer,
+and the bearer cannot use magical abilities of their own.